Home

 Add the gelatin to the cold water and stir.
 Place this mixture in a double boiler and heat until the gelatin dissolves.
 Remove from heat and let it cool on the counter.

-Beat the egg whites until they start to get stiff.
+In a large mixing bowl, beat the egg whites until they start to get stiff.
 Gradually add the sugar and salt one tablespoon at a time while mixing.
-Then add the cooled gelatine, almond extract and lime zest.
+Then add the cooled gelatin, almond extract and lime zest.
 Mix until well combined.

-Cover the dish with plastic wrap and chill in the refridgerator.
+Cover the dish with plastic wrap and chill in the refrigerator.

 The Custard Sauce